TLCI vs. CRI, CQS, etc.: How do they stack up? by Art Adams - ProVideo Coalition

 Indie Cine Academy’s public database provided all the necessary data.
 As I can be a bit “driven” when looking for an answer to a problem, I found myself copying all the daylight LED numerical data from the database and putting it into an Excel spreadsheet.
 (Why only daylight?
 Because, after putting the data from 140+ lights into a spreadsheet, I couldn’t be bothered with the tungsten data.
 I have only so much time!)
 I then proceeded to create a series of graphs comparing the different measures to see if any of them were more granular than the others, and whether there were any outliers or if all the measurement systems tracked each other closely.
 You’re going to see those graphs shortly.
 First, though, you should understand how these measuring systems work.

-The Indie Cine Academy link above is to a page that explains all the Sekonic C-700 readouts available.
+The Indie Cine Academy link above is to a page that explains all the AsenseTek readouts available.
 I didn’t find TM-30-15 Rg to be a very good predictor of the quality of a light, although it does indicate where a light is over- or undersaturated in a way that communicates that information quickly and intuitively.
-Instead I focused on CRI(re), CRI(ra), CQS, TM-30-15-Rf and TLCI.
+Instead I focused on CRI(ra), CRI(re), CQS, TM-30-15 Rf and TLCI.

 CRI

 CRI is the oldest of these measures.
-The classic CRI measurement, CRI(re), compares how nine color patches appear under a test light source when compared to a standard light source.
+The classic CRI measurement, CRI(ra), compares how nine color patches appear under a test light source when compared to a standard light source.
 This system works very well for measuring color response for broad spectrum light sources (for example, daylight and tungsten light, or a mixture of the two), but it was never designed to measure LEDs.
 It is regularly used by marketing departments who want to assign a high rating to their LED fixtures in order to sell more of them, but the patches are too desaturated to measure LEDs properly.

 This is because a low-saturation colored surface makes for a very large target.
 A pure red, for example, will reflect a narrow range of wavelengths, whereas a desaturated red will reflect a broader spectral range that incorporates wavelengths attributed to other colors.